 Most Common Disorders Treated with Speech Therapy

-The many speech and swallowing issues treated by speech therapy are due to various types of injuries, illnesses, and diseases.
+The many speech and swallowing issues treated by speech therapists are due to various types of injuries, illnesses, and diseases.
 Here are five of the most common disorders for which a speech-language pathologist (SLP) can provide treatment.

-Acquired Apraxia of speech is a neurologically originated motor speech disorder.
+Acquired apraxia of speech is a neurologically originated motor speech disorder.
 That means there are problems in the brain’s ability to plan and sequence the necessary motor movements for speaking.
-People with this disorder struggle with frequent disconnects between what they want to say and the functionality to make the mouth execute the necessary movements to say the words.
+People with this disorder struggle with frequent disconnects between what they want to say and the functionality to make the mouth execute necessary movements to say the words.

-Esophageal dysphagia is a troubling sensation that food is caught or stuck at the bottom of the throat or in the chest while attempting to swallow.
-Oropharyngeal dysphagia is a problem making food go from the mouth to the throat and into the esophagus when attempting to swallow.
 People with dysphagia may have extreme difficulty swallowing, feel pain when swallowing, or experience coughing or gagging.
 They may experience food coming back up the throat, frequent heartburn, or stomach acid coming up into the throat.

 Dysarthria often impacts articulation, phonation, and even respiration, which makes it difficult for the individual to speak clearly and with enough volume to be well heard and understood.
-Speech may be mumbled, slurred, or excessively slow or fast.
+Speech may be mumbled, slurred, or excessively slow.
 A person coping with dysarthria may have difficulty engaging with others to talk on the phone or in person due to others’ inability to understand what he or she is saying.